iurteaga/menstrual_cycle_analysis/README.md

 ### doc

-- doc/npjDigitalMedicine: manuscript as published in npj Digital Medicine
+- doc/characterization: manuscripts on "Characterizing physiological and symptomatic variation in menstrual cycles using self-tracked mobile-health data"

 ### src